jaebak/llg_angles/README.md

-Code to calculate angles for  Z(lepton, lepton) Gamma
+Code to calculate angles for  Z(lepton, lepton) Gamma.
+Requires ROOT to compile.